colinator27/open-day-dialogue-misc/docs/source/interpreters/gamemaker-studio-2/value/func_odd_create_value.rst

 Returns
 -------

-The reference to the new :ref:`Value<i_gms2_class_value>`.
+:code:`Value`: The reference to the new :ref:`Value<i_gms2_class_value>`.
 There is no need to free or delete it, because of how it is handled internally.

 Description
 -----------